Google unveils latest Pixel phone, rolls out new TV service

 The company is trying to turn the tide with the Pixel 5, which offers a few new twists, including the ability to work with the new ultra-fast wireless networks called 5G that are still being built.
 The new phone also will boast several new camera features, including a tool for taking portraits in low lighting and a wide-angle lens.

-But perhaps the Pixel 5’s biggest selling point will be its price — $700, a markdown of $100 from last year’s model.
+But perhaps the Pixel 5’s biggest selling point will be its $700 price, a markdown of $100 from last year’s model.

 Apple also is selling a cheaper version of the iPhone for $400.

-Google has had more success with a hardware lineup called, Chromecast, that streams online video on TVs.
+Google has had more success with a hardware lineup called Chromecast that streams online video on TVs.
 But Chromecast also faces a wide array of competition from similar streaming devices made by Roku, Amazon and Apple.

-In an attempt to differentiate itself from the rest of the pack, Google’s next Chromecast will include a new service tying together many of its services in a way that’s designed to make it easier for viewers sift through TV channels and streaming services to find something they want to watch.
+In an attempt to differentiate itself from the rest of the pack, Google’s next Chromecast includes a new service tying together some of its own services with a wide variety of apps made by other companies.
+It’s all supposed to make it easier for viewers to sift through TV channels and streaming services to find something they want to watch.

-The service, called “Google TV,” includes the company’s other big-screen software, Android TV, as well as its industry-leading search engine, Chrome browser and YouTube TV, a bundle of programming similar to what cable and satellite providers have long provided.
+The service, called “Google TV,” melds the company’s other big-screen software, Android TV, and works more seamlessly with the company’s industry-leading search engine.
 The new Chromecast, which will cost $50, also will come with a small remote control for the first time.

-Google has been trying a variety of ways to make its services more accessible and appealing on TVs for more than a decade, but so far hasn’t enjoyed the same success on the biggest screens in households as it has on the personal computers and phones that have become the main vehicles for showing the digital ads that brought in $135 billion in revenue last year.
+Google has been trying to make its services more accessible and appealing on TVs for more than a decade, but so far hasn’t enjoyed the same success on the biggest screens in households as it has on the personal computers and phones that have become the main vehicles for showing the digital ads that brought in $135 billion in revenue last year.